 [002] The parameters of a .indication should match the .request.
 At 53.14, “Channel Switing Timing” is added to MLME-ASSOCIATE.request.
 At 53.52, however, both “HE Capabilities” and “Channel Switch Timing” are added to MLME-ASSOCIATE.indication.
 Please fix the inconsistency.

+[RS: I agree that this is a technical error.
+Add rows to the request for HE Capabilities (description: “Specifies the parameters in the HE Capabilities element that are supported by the STA.
+The parameter is present if dot11HEOptionImplemented is true; otherwise not present.”) and HE 6 GHz Band Capabilties (description: “Specifies the parameters in the HE 6 GHz Band Capabilities element that are supported by the STA.
+The parameter is present if dot11HE6GOptionImplemented is true; otherwise not present.”).]

 [003] The parameters of a .indication should match the .request.
 At 58.47, “Channel Switing Timing” is added to MLME-REASSOCIATE.request.
 At 61.43, however, both “HE Capabilities” and “Channel Switch Timing” are added to MLME-REASSOCIATE.indication.
 Please fix the inconsistency.

+[RS: I agree, add same rows to reasssociate request as for the associate request above]

 [004] The parameters of MLME-ASSOCIATE.confirm does not match with the parameters of MLME-ASSOCIATE.response.
 In particular, “BSS Color Change Announcement” is missing in MLM-ASSOCIATE.confirm at 53.50.
 Please fix the inconsistency.

+[RS: rejected.
+BSS Color Change Announcement present in both]

 New top level clauses